chocoluffy/wechat_web_scraper/README.md

 Stopwords removal won't help a lot for tfidf, since those stopwords are already high-frequent words and won't be considered as keywords.
 However, stemming is a good choice to try.

 But stopwords and stemming will help for user input! since user usually inputs a short text, which won't have duplicate words, thus each words may have higher weighted value, which causes low accuracy.
+However, in practive, stopwards don't help a lot for accuracy, since those stopwords occur in most of the document!

+Next, several thoughts:

+- word2vec with tfidf score.
+From tfidf algorithm, we can get each word's score, and weight words to get sentence's vector.
+- gensim using LDA model.

 ## Trouble Shooting